looker/hackernews/01_intro.md

 ## Generalizing Hit Rate.

+Pivoting the data is helpful, but we're still doing some calculations by hand.
+We can create a couple of custom measures that will help us understand the data more readily.

+We'll create a count of just the posts that scored 7 and above.

-Apparently authors succeed on HackerNews at different rates.
-Let's create a measure the percentage of posts that are 7 or above.
-In LookML we simply create a new count of stories that scored 7 or more (reusing the last declaration we made), and a new measure that computes the percentage.
+Then we'll create a measure that is the percentage of all posts that scored 7 and above.

+LookML makes created these measures pretty easily.

+Notice that we reuse the definition of *score_7_plus*

 ```
   - measure: count_score_7_plus